CCTV is requesting your programming about the current coronavirus pandemic and its effect on your life. Submit here!

 Darwin was not the sole contributor to early evolutionary theory, find out who else was.

-I sat down with William ‘Ned’ Friedman, Director of the Arnold Arboretum of Harvard University, about an hour before his lecture at the Geo Lecture hall.
+I sat down with William ‘Ned’ Friedman, Director of the Arnold Arboretum of Harvard University, about an hour before his talk at the Geo Lecture hall.
 The subject of his lecture: who discovered evolution?
 Textbooks from elementary schools to the graduate level will credit Charles Darwin with this scientific contribution.
 Although, as Friedman would point out in his lecture and in conversation with me, the reality of the subject is far more complex and interesting.

 However, the interest in this story starts with William Friedman, whom everyone calls Ned.